-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 The largest civil litigation in history is testing how the pharmaceutical industry should be held accountable for inundating the country with billions of addictive pain pills.
 Purdue Pharma, seen by many as the primary villain for deceptively pushing the blockbuster drug OxyContin, reached a tentative $12 billion settlement this week with about half the states and roughly 2,000 local governments.
 Attorneys general who didn’t sign on say the figure is far too low.
 A trial of other pharmaceutical companies is scheduled for next month, in which communities will contend that their mass marketing of prescription painkillers sparked an epidemic.

-This crisis began in the 1990s and has since has spiraled into waves, each worse than the one before: Prescription opioids spread addiction, then a crackdown on prescribing paved the road to heroin, which led to fentanyl — a synthetic opioid made entirely in a laboratory.
+This crisis began in the 1990s and has since spiraled into waves, each worse than the one before: Prescription opioids spread addiction, then a crackdown on prescribing paved the road to heroin, which led to fentanyl — a synthetic opioid made entirely in a laboratory.
 Traffickers added it to heroin to boost its potency and profitability.
 That transition happened slowly at first, then with extraordinary ferocity.

 By 2017, deaths from synthetic opioids had increased more than 800 percent, to 28,466, dragging the United States’ overall life expectancy down for a third consecutive year for the first time in a century.
 Fentanyl deaths have been reported abroad, in Canada, Sweden, Estonia, the United Kingdom.
 Countries with surging prescription opioid addiction, like Australia, fear they are on the brink.